 Prof. Dr. Leon Schulte

-Leon is a trained molecular biologist and did his PhD training at the Max Planck Institute for Infection Biology in Berlin.
+Leon is a molecular biologist and did his PhD training at the Max Planck Institute for Infection Biology in Berlin.
 After his postdoc, he established an independent working group at the Philipps University in Marburg and has been a full professor there since 2022.

 Leon has contributed to pioneering studies on the mutual adaptation of macrophages and infectious agents and provided important insights into the role of noncoding RNAs in the innate immune system.
 Currently, his lab focuses on the characterization of long non-coding RNA mechanisms in the immune system using high-throughput sequencing, CRISPR techniques and RNA interactomics approaches.